Softmotions/ejdb/BASE.md

 ## Status

 * **EJDB 2.0 core engine is well tested and used in various heavily loaded deployments**
-* Tested on `Linux` and `OSX` platforms.
-[Limited Windows support](./WINDOWS.md)
+* Tested on `Linux`, `macOS` and `FreeBSD`.
+[Has limited Windows support](./WINDOWS.md)
 * Old EJDB 1.x version can be found in separate [ejdb_1.x](https://github.com/Softmotions/ejdb/tree/ejdb_1.x) branch.
   We are not maintaining ejdb 1.x.

 ## Use cases

+* Wirow video conferencing platform https://wirow.io
-* Softmotions trading robots platform
+* Softmotions trading robots
-* [Gimme - a social toy tokens exchange mobile application.](https://play.google.com/store/apps/details?id=com.softmotions.gimme) EJDB2 is used both on mobile and server sides.
+* [Gimme - social toy tokens exchange mobile application.](https://play.google.com/store/apps/details?id=com.softmotions.gimme) EJDB2 is used both on mobile and server sides.

 Are you using EJDB?
 [Let me know!](mailto:info@softmotions.com)